 a pervasive distrust and suspiciousness of others such that their motives are interpreted malevolent

 pervasive pattern of detachment from social relationships and a restricted range of emotional expression

 A pervasive pattern of social and interpersonal deficits marked by acute discomfort with, and reduced capacity for, close relationships as well as by cognitive or perceptual distortions and eccentricities of behavior

 antisocial personality disorder

-A personality disorder marked by a general pattern of disregard for and violation of other people's rights.
+a pervasive pattern of disregard for and violation of the rights of others

 borderline personality disorder

 a pervasive pattern of instability in interpersonal relationships, self-image, affects, and control over impulses